SuperOfficeDocs/superoffice-docs/docs/en/project/learn/screen/activities-project.md

 ### Type icons

-The second column contains icons that indicate the type of activity, for example, a clock for an appointment and a telephone for a call.
+The second column contains icons that indicate the type of activity.
 These icons reflect the text in the **Type** column.

 [!include[Table showing icons for activities](../../../learn/includes/table-activity-icons.md)]